htcondor/htcondor/docs/automated-workflows/dagman-completion.rst

 #. **Where:**
     If a path is provided in the save point filename then DAGMan will attempt to write to that location.
-If the path is realtive then the file is written relative to the DAGs working directory.
+If the path is relative then the file is written relative to the DAGs working directory.
 Otherwise, DAGMan will write the save file to a new directory call ``save_files`` which is created in the DAGs working directory.